 Not just because “ecology” has been distorted by sellers and politicians, human mistake is deep, when it's not a pretty view far in the horizon seen from a comfortable hotel, a film, a documentary or a photo in a postcard, for most people nature is grime.
 Some crazy hypothesis come to my mind like that man didn't evolved here originally but on another planet and this past life memory is the origin of his irrational tendency to modify the environment, tendency, which far from being moderate, doesn't allow nature to make any decision at any level.
 Whether decorated with scientific arguments or disguised as ecology, any action taken from now on that don't keep in mind that nature knows better than us what to do, will make the situation worse.

-Let's put the ideal case in we all finally agree in honestly start to gradually change the course in order to nothing less than survive as a species.
+Let's put the ideal case in we all finally agree in honestly start to gradually change the course in order to survive as a species.
 We'll realize that changing habits won't be enough, whatever the new way proposed be, it'll rather coexist nicely with the natural environment if it's (passively) adopted by 7.6 billion people we currently are.

 Human psychology is easy to understand.
-Waiting for some natural catastrophe to force us to settle down abruptly (recurring argument in fictional literature, especially religious, for obvious reasons) is like taking for granted that, at some point, mom, tired of our pranks, beats us up and problem solved.
-This brings out the other big problem, at some point nature lost control over our population growth, we should consider that probably mom is not there to save us anymore.
-The next small step for a man that will mean a giant leap for mankind is to overcome adolescence.
+Waiting for some natural catastrophe to force us to settle down abruptly (recurring argument in fictional literature, especially, for obvious reasons, religion) is like taking for granted that, at some point, mom, tired of our pranks, beats us up and problem solved.
+At some point nature lost control over our population growth, we should consider that probably mom is not there to save us anymore.
+Quoting Nail Armstrong, the next “one small step for a man” that will mean “one giant leap for mankind” will be to overcome adolescence.

 (*) It takes from 100 to 1000 years the plastic to biodegrade.